deworben/betfairValueBetting/README.md

 interperateData shows the opportunities that exist in the market and highlight the accuracies and inaccuracies comparing historical (actual) and provided (theoretical) odds per match.

 Finally, analysis is done and uses two successful betting strategies.
-Bankrolls are simulated and projected if you were to apply these strategies over the provided data.
+Bankrolls are simulated and projected if you were to apply these strategies over the provided data - creating useful backtesting benchmarks.